Mike-in-Maine/Install_Django_on_Dreamhost_2024/README_GUIDE.md

 ### STEP1: Create a website on Dreamhost and an SSH user. (you can transfer a domain to it later)

-Got o Website/Manage Websites/.
+Got to Website/Manage Websites/.

 Add a new website button on the top right side.

 Add the domain registered with dreamhost or anywhere else it without www (we will change the DNS servers late).
+We will use johnnybeer.com for demonstration purposes.
 It might take a while.

 Select Shared Server.